tekumara/notes/oauth.md

 - Authorization Code flow with PKCE
 - etc.

 Some of the OAuth Web application authorization flow requires callbacks, ie: something running on localhost listening for the callback.
+See [What's a Response Type](https://developer.okta.com/blog/2017/07/25/oidc-primer-part-1#whats-a-response-type)

 OAuth Device authorization flow allows use of a one-time code ([example](https://github.com/cli/cli/pull/1522)).
 Useful for apps that don't have a web browser, eg: CLI tools.